Anirban166/RSA-Cryptosystem/README.md

 Hence RSA is quite feasible, apart from its downsides like being much slower than symmetric cryptosystems.

 -------
-All of this has been credited in my paper on RSA and elliptic curve cryptography as a research intern in IITG.
+Note: This is a part of my cryptography report as an intern under the guidance of Anupam Saikia Sir from IITG.

 -------
 Summary Addon for quick encryption/decryption: (22/07/19)